 Winter is also when Boston hosts a couple of well-known wine festivals.
-Whether you're a connoiseur or just enjoy wine, you won't want to miss these!
+Whether you're a connoisseur or just enjoy wine, you won't want to miss these!

 Although Boston has wonderful restaurants all over the city, winter is a great time to sample those right in the middle of the city, close to the lively Theatre District, shopping and entertainment at Faneuil Marketplace, and ice skating on Boston Common.

 In and near the Theatre District, you'll find an eclectic selection of top places to dine, casual bistros, and wonderful bakery/coffee bars.
 Check out Theatre District restaurants and cafes